 So for example, if a borrower’s property is repossessed and they owe $500,000, and the lender sells the house for $550,000 the lender is repaid $500,000 while the borrower receives the remaining $50,000.

 However, if the house were to sell for $450,000 the borrower would still be liable for $50,000 so the lender can get its $500,000 back.

 Repossession vs foreclosure: what’s the difference?

-Statistically and historically, a percentage of all mortgages will fail, so mortgage repossession is a necessary protection for lenders.
+Lenders generally expect that a percentage of all mortgages will fail, so mortgage repossession is considered to be a necessary protection.
 You might have heard of foreclosure being used interchangeably with repossession, but they’re slightly different.

 With a foreclosure, the lender goes through the legal process of getting the borrower off the property title and putting themselves on as the owner, whereas with repossession the lender just gets a court order to take over the property and sell it, but the owner remains on the title.

-In Australia, lenders prefer to go through repossession as it’s simply more efficient and cost-effective than pursuing foreclosure.
+In Australia, lenders prefer to go through the repossession process as it’s simply more efficient and cost-effective than pursuing foreclosure.

 Mortgage repossessions are generally properties that represent greater profit potential for investors and home buyers.
 They're often sold under market value, and for this reason usually have a greater profit margin when resold.

 The borrower relies on the sale to repay the loan and move on, while the lender seeks to recover its funds.
-It’s a process of the market that sometimes seems unfair for homeowners in financial difficulty, but the circumstances could be even worse if the property doesn’t get sold.
+It’s a process of the market that sometimes seems unfair for homeowners in financial difficulty, but the circumstances could be far worse if the property fails to be sold.

 When these properties don’t sell the impact on local values for all homeowners in the area and surrounding suburbs can mean lower values and greater pressure on equity.
 In addition, the costs to the borrower can escalate beyond the borrower’s equity.